watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS student guide - Containers and DevOps.md

     - Make it easy to deploy and manage infrastructure.

-    - Provide tooling to help them with monitoring and managing container health.
+    - Provide tooling to help them with monitoring and managing container health and security.

     - Make it easier to manage the variable scale requirements of the different tenants, so that they no longer have to allocate tenants to a specific load balanced set of machines.